usagi917/MusicInfuser/README.md

 ## Acknowledgements

-This code builds upon the following repositories:
+This code builds upon the following awesome repositories:
 - [Mochi](https://github.com/genmoai/mochi)
 - [VideoLLaMA2](https://github.com/DAMO-NLP-SG/VideoLLaMA2)
 - [VideoChat2](https://github.com/OpenGVLab/Ask-Anything)

-We thank the authors for open-sourcing their code and models.
+We thank the authors for open-sourcing their code and models, which made this work possible.